-Music is an important part of worship at Long Hill Baptist Church.
+Music is an important part of our services at Long Hill Baptist Church.
 We understand that our goal in worship is to please the LORD (Rev. 4:11).
-The Bible does not directly define a style of worship music that is most pleasing to the LORD.
-That said, because our genuine desire is to please the LORD through our worship, it behooves us to search the scriptures for guidance in our approach to every aspects of worship – including the selection of worship music.
+The Bible does not directly define a style of music that is most pleasing to the LORD.
+That said, because our genuine desire is to please the LORD, it's wise to search the scriptures for guidance in our approach to every aspect of our services – including the selection of music.

 What may we understand from Scripture?

-1. We sing in worship services because the Lord instructs us to sing to Him!
+1. We sing in our services because the Lord instructs us to sing to Him!

 (Colossians 3:16) “Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord”

-Above, we see that the purpose of worship music is to (1) “to teach and admonish” and (2) “to sing with grace in our hearts to the Lord."
+Above, we see that the purpose of singing in services is to (1) “to teach and admonish” and (2) “to sing with grace in our hearts to the Lord."